MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 For our GA release of voice channel, language support is feature-specific.

-We use Azure Cognitive Service Speech’s Speech-to-Text for transcription, so we plan on supporting all of the languages that Speech-To-Text supports today.
+We use Azure Cognitive Service Speech’s speech-to-text for transcription, so we plan on supporting all of the languages that speech-to-text supports today.
 Power Virtual Agents is available only for a subset of languages, so for Power Virtual Agents-based IVR, we will support the languages that Power Virtual Agents supports.
-We also support a bring-your-own-bot through Azure Bot Service for IVR that will be constrained by the languages that speech-to-text supports.
+We also support a bring-your-own bot through Azure Bot Service for IVR that will be constrained by the languages that speech-to-text supports.
 For AI suggestions, we have added more languages as of April 2021.

 ### Are there any real-time limitations